Contrasting Karat Packaging (KRT) & Its Rivals

-Karat Packaging (NASDAQ:KRT – Get Rating) is one of 21 publicly-traded companies in the “Plastics products, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Karat Packaging to related companies based on the strength of its institutional ownership, profitability, valuation, dividends, risk, analyst recommendations and earnings.
+Karat Packaging (NASDAQ:KRT – Get Rating) is one of 21 publicly-traded companies in the “Plastics products, not elsewhere classified” industry, but how does it compare to its competitors?
+We will compare Karat Packaging to related companies based on the strength of its analyst recommendations, dividends, profitability, institutional ownership, valuation, risk and earnings.

 20.7% of Karat Packaging shares are owned by institutional investors.
 Comparatively, 72.5% of shares of all “Plastics products, not elsewhere classified” companies are owned by institutional investors.
 8.0% of shares of all “Plastics products, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

-This table compares Karat Packaging and its competitors top-line revenue, earnings per share and valuation.
+This table compares Karat Packaging and its competitors revenue, earnings per share and valuation.

 |Gross Revenue